informatics-isi-edu/ermresolve/README.md

 field if it is not desirable to support versioned RIDs or embedded catalog identifiers.

-#### Default server URL

-If `server_url` is absent in the target, the service-wide setting is is chosen, and that in turn has a default defined in case it is not present in the top-level configuration document.

 ### Example ERMresolve Configuration

 This example JSON content demonstrates a resolver that can search for